coswise/hicon/README.md

 ```

 ### Via CSS
-### Important - The WebFont is not update with the new version.
+### !NOTICE! - The WebFont is not update with the new version.

 Start adding the stylesheet on your document `<head>`.
 You can download it from this [link](https://github.com/coswise/hicon-css) if you prefer a local setup.